noahlange/gecs/README.md

 ### Execution

 You can invoke a query's `first()` or `get()` methods to access its result set.
 The query instance also has a `[Symbol.iterator]` method, so you can iterate directly over the result set with `for-of` or collect it with `Array.from()`.

+Queries are lazily-executed: they won't attempt to fetch any results until an execution method is accessed.

 ```typescript
 const query = ctx.$.components(A, B);